 2. Red raspberry (Rubus idaeus)

-Red Raspberry is said to have properties for enhancing fertility naturally.
+Red raspberry is said to have properties that enhance fertility naturally.
 It is a nutritive, astringent herb that might support uterine tissues.
 In some cases, it may lead to loose stools and nausea.

 3. Red clover (Trifolium pretense)